-Pool House Community Primary School is committed to keeping our children safe from specific forms of abuse.
+St Joseph's Catholic Primary School is committed to keeping our children safe from specific forms of abuse.

 We will formulate risk management plans where required using the guidance and template below.

 We will ensure that:

 ALL staff and volunteers understand that there are specific and emerging ways in which children can be abused and are aware of these specific issues, reporting any concerns, in the appropriate manner to the DSL.
 Specific issues include (but are not limited to):